intel/ai-containers/CONTRIBUTING.md

 ### Making Changes

-- Fork the repository and create a new branch for your changes.
 - Keep each pull request focused on a single feature or bugfix.
 - Write clear and descriptive commit messages.
 - Keep code changes concise and well-documented.